 Instructions

-- Bring the milk to room temperature or heat up slightly in the microwave for 15 seconds on the high setting.
+- Bring the milk to room temperature or heat up slightly in the microwave for 15 seconds on high.

 - In a medium bowl, mix the melted butter, eggs, milk, salt and pepper together.